Product

 Emerging Manager Perspective

-Sydecar spoke directly with several emerging managers who identified the potential benefits and challenges when considering pass-through SPVs.
+Sydecar spoke directly with several emerging managers who identified the potential benefits and challenges when considering layered SPVs.

 One major concern is the “look-through” rules.
 If an SPV invests in another SPV that qualifies for an exemption pursuant to Section 3(c)(1) of the Investment Company Act of 1940, the manager of the underlying SPV might have to count all the SPV’s investors towards the 100/250 investor limit.